Crime statistics in the United Kingdom: Police statistics

+The Policing Services and Information website publishes national statistics on crime at a local level, as well as on the performance of each police force in the UK.

-The accuracy of police statistics is questionable.
-Crimes are under-reported, as victims may be reluctant to report them due to considering it too trivial, embarrassing, aversion to dealing with the police, or fear of repercussions by the perpetrators.
+However, the accuracy of police statistics is questionable.
+Crimes are sometimes under-reported, as victims may be reluctant to report them due to considering it too trivial, embarrassing, aversion to dealing with the police, or fear of repercussions by the perpetrators.
 The police also sometimes fail to record correctly all crimes reported to them.
 The police may not accept a person’s claim that they are a victim of crime, or sometimes deliberately do not record a crime to save time or manipulate performance figures.